TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 ## Beta Status

-This is a public preview.
+This is a public preview, currently at v1.0.3-beta.
 The blueprint runs in production at the original home it was built for, with two pairs verified: a Zigbee wall switch and a Tasmota relay (cross-integration), and two Z2M switches on the same fixture (same-integration).
 It has not yet been validated by an external tester on a different setup.
-Once an external tester confirms it works in their environment, the blueprint graduates from beta.
-At that point the file is republished at `blueprints/automation/linked_entities_pro.yaml` (without the `_beta` suffix) and the version becomes 1.0.0 stable.
+Once an external tester confirms it works in their environment, the blueprint graduates from beta and the version becomes 1.0.0 stable.
+The file path stays at `blueprints/automation/linked_entities_pro.yaml` (the `_beta` suffix on the filename was dropped in v1.0.3-beta).

 Want to be that tester?
 [Drop into the forum thread](https://xeazy.com/logbook/d/38-linked-entities-pro-blueprint) and say hi.